About SPCA Wake

 Our Programs

 SPCA Wake will never euthanize a pet due to lack of space and is committed to saving every animal taken in.
-SPCA Wake only euthanizes pets who are too ill or too behaviorally unsound to be rehabilitated and adopted.
-Matching loving families with shelter pets is the heart of what SPCA Wake does daily.
+We only euthanize pets who are too ill or too behaviorally unsound to be rehabilitated and adopted.
+By carefully managing admissions and focusing on the animals most at risk, SPCA Wake is able to save thousands of lives each year while ensuring every pet in our care receives the time, resources, and support they need to thrive.

 All animals are spayed or neutered prior to adoption from the SPCA of Wake County.
 This is an essential part of our mission to address pet overpopulation and reduce the number of animals being euthanized in our community.

 The Saving Lives Spay/Neuter Clinic enables SPCA Wake to transfer thousands of unsterilized animals from surrounding rural shelters who have few spay/neuter resources.
 Those pets are spayed/neutered and then adopted through the SPCA, freeing shelter partners to use limited resources for remaining animals.
 Dozens of area animal rescue groups also effectively utilize this low-cost spay/neuter option and take animals back into their care for adoption.
 The low-cost price point enables thousands of families to access this vital service.
+Since its inception in 2009, the Saving Lives Spay/Neuter Clinic has provided over 87,000 affordable surgeries, preventing an estimated 500,000+ births that likely would've needed shelter services.

 In partnership with local veterinary clinics, the SPCA also sells redeemable vouchers for discounted spay/neuter services at participating area veterinarians.
 Over 1,000 vouchers are sold each year.